mit-ll/spacegym-kspdg/src/kspdg/lbg1/README.md

 + ID `lg1`: Lady is passive, Guard applies heuristic pursuit of Bandit using target-zero_vel-target relative maneuver sequence
 + ID `lg2`: Lady applies hueristic evasive maneuvers of Bandit using out-of-plane burns in order to maintian constant period of orbit, Guard applies heuristic pursuit of Bandit using target-zero_vel-target relative maneuver sequence
 + ID `lg3`: Code-obfuscated environment with passive Lady and advanced algorithms for Guard maneuvering
++ ID `lg4`: Code-obfuscated environment with passive Lady and advanced algorithms for Guard maneuvering
++ ID `lg5`: Code-obfuscated environment with passive Lady and advanced algorithms for Guard maneuvering

 ## Initial Orbit Environment Identifiers